BeierKevin/KeyVaultCLI/README.md

   Linux).
 - ✔ **Backup and Restore**: Backup and restore your password database.
 - ✔ **Category Organization**: Organize your passwords into categories for better management.
+- ❌ **Password Health Check**: Check the strength and security of your passwords.
 - ❌ **Password Sharing**: Share passwords securely with other users.

 ## Prerequisites